 AMN is a committed and proactive corporate community partner.
 The goal of the AMN Community Relations program is to responsibly use our resources to support non-profits and community activities in health and human services, women and children initiatives, education, and economic development.
 Find out how to host your event at the AMN San Diego conference center.

-Team Esperanza departed this week for the impoverished highlands of Huehuetanango, Guatemala, on a medical and community development mission that will help change the lives of more than a thousand people.
-For the 4th year in a row, the mission is sponsored in part by AMN Healthcare, which sends both medical and community development volunteers.
+Team Esperanza completed a medical and community development mission in the impoverished highlands of Huehuetanango, Guatemala.
+For the 4th year in a row, the mission was sponsored in part by AMN Healthcare, which sends both medical and community development volunteers.

 Green Rose Day is a celebration of people with and recovering from mental illness founded by Mental Health Systems.
 AMN is a sponsor, and Jeanette Sanchez, AMN Healthcare Chief Information Officer, is an MHS Board member.
 As part of the celebration, AMN Healthcare team members joined together in support of the Mental Health Systems meditation garden rejuvenation project by painting messages of hope across the organization.

 In continued support of the Make-A-Wish® Foundation, AMN Healthcare sponsored the San Diego Walk for Wishes.
 More than 150 AMN team members came out to the San Diego Embarcadero Marina Park for this family-friendly event, including Julie Fletcher, Chief Talent Officer, AMN Healthcare and a Make-A-Wish San Diego Board of Director.
 For more information, visit: http://sandiego.wish.org/

 The Customer Support Leadership Team had a great time volunteering at the San Diego Food Bank in April.
 They packed 3,400 bags of Oatmeal and bagged almost 500 pounds of carrots that will go out to families around San Diego County.
 It was a very rewarding to help out the community while spending time with fellow colleagues.